deckhouse/virtualization/docs/USER_GUIDE.md

 ### Upload a disk from the command line

-To upload a disk from the command line, first create the following resource as shown below with the `VirtualDisk` example:
+To upload a disk from the command line, first create the `VirtualDisk` resource as shown in the following example:

 ```yaml
 d8 k apply -f - <<EOF